MassimoFoti/jasmineFixtures/README.md

 expect($("#my-fixture")).to...
 ```

-The fixture will be loaded into the `<div id="jasmine-fixtures"></div>` container that is automatically added to the DOM (you can change configuration using: `jasmineFixture.setup({containerId: "newId"});`).
+The fixture will be loaded into the `<div id="jasmine-fixtures"></div>` container that is automatically added to the DOM (you can change the configured id using: `jasmineFixture.setup({containerId: "newId"});`).
 The fixtures container is automatically cleaned-up between tests, so you don't have to worry about left-overs from fixtures loaded in preceeding test.

 The following methods are provided: